michaeltd/dots/README.md

     <p style="color:red;">Do not attempt to run this script unless you are fully aware of the ramifications of the situation you put your self into.<br />Run it at your own risk!</p>

 * Some WM's
-* Backup includes - excludes
+* Backup includes, excludes.
-* Editors - Utilities
+* Editors, Utilities.

   If emacs is "your thing", check one of ...
     * https://github.com/technomancy/emacs-starter-kit
     * https://github.com/bbatsov/prelude